TAMPA, Fla. — A man celebrating America's independence at Busch Gardens was struck by celebratory gunfire Wednesday night.

 The Tampa Police Department said, at approximately 11:30 p.m., 36-year-old Scott Deel, who is from Putnam County, was at Busch Gardens with his wife for the fireworks celebration when he suddenly felt pain to his left shoulder.

-His wife then noticed that he was bleeding and the two walked to Busch Garden's first aid center to get medical treatment.
+His wife noticed that he was bleeding and the two walked to Busch Garden's first aid center to get medical treatment.

-Deel was then transported to Tampa General Hospital and treated for the bullet wound.
+Deel was transported to Tampa General Hospital and treated for the bullet wound.
 An officer, who responded to the scene, said it looked as though the bullet entered just above the shoulder blade.

 A preliminary report from the hospital indicated that there was no bullet lodged in Deel's shoulder.